SwaroopGiri/AWS-SAP-C02-Notes/README.md

 A Dashboard is a read-only snapshot of an analysis that you can share, it preserves configuration of analysis

-A dashboard can be shared with users and groups in quicksight
+A Dashboard can be shared with users and groups in quicksight

 ## AWS OpenSearch